nphorsley59/clantracker-app/README.md

 ![alt_text](https://github.com/nphorsley59/Clash_Pipeline/blob/main/Figures/clan_URL.png "Request URL")<br>

-Compare the request URL to the clantag or playertag.
-We will use this formatting in steps 3&4.<br>
+Compare the request URL to the clantag or playertag you used.
+We will replicate this formatting in the next two steps.<br>

 ### **Step 3.** Build a function (get_clan_data) to collect 'tag' information from all members in a clan.<br>